 Hypertrophic scars, unlike keloids, do not grow out of the boundaries of the scar area.
 Because of their thick, raised texture, hypertrophic scars can be unsightly and may also restrict the natural movement of muscles and tendons.

 Because each patient is unique, maximum improvement in facial scars may require more than one procedure, and more than one technique may be employed.

-During a consultation, Gregory Branham, MD or John Chi, MD will discuss in detail which technique(s) will provide the best result for you.
+During a consultation, our board-certified physicians will discuss in detail which technique(s) will provide the best result for you.
 These procedures can be performed in-office with local anesthetic, or under general anesthesia at a surgery center.

 For appointments, call 314-996-3880.